cyril279/cyril279.github.io/hardware/inkcutContainerized.md

 2025/08 revisit
 - Distribution agnostic
 - Immutable-distro friendly
-- Isolated python management
+- Isolated package management

 See [notes](#notes) for details

 ## Overview:
 1. [Create the container](#create-the-container) (into which inkcut will be installed)
-    - Assemble the container
+    - Define & Assemble the container
-    - Enter container & install inkcut
+    - Install inkcut
-    - link system PyQt directory
-    - Export launch-handle to host OS (optional)
 2. [Create an inkcut.desktop file](#launching-inkcut-from-the-host)
 Make InkCut conveniently launchable from host machine
 2. [Modify USB-serial permissions](#usb-serial-permissions)